Planet Rock: The Album: Legacy

 The song "Planet Rock" was ranked by Rolling Stone magazine at #240 on its list of the 500 Greatest Songs of All Time, and went on to become the first gold-certified vinyl 12-inch single.
 Slant Magazine listed the album at #84 on its list of "Best Albums of the 1980s".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
-"Renegades of Funk", the third track, was covered by Rage Against the Machine on their 2000 album Renegades.
+"Renegades of Funk", the third track, was covered by Rage Against the Machine on its 2000 album Renegades.